GeminiAd/team-profile-generator/README.md

 ## Key Features

 - Generate a team profile easily.
+- The most important employee - the team manager - is displayed first, while the least important employees - the interns - are displayed last.
-- The team portfolio web site is media-responsive: it looks good at any resolution!
+- The team portfolio web site is media-responsive: it looks good at any resolution.

 ## Installation